 $130 (Feb 15 – Apr 14)

 $140 (Apr 15 – Aug 29)

 Optional shirts are available for purchase during registration.
 Shirts are available until August 1.
 Wait list enabled when the race sells out.
 It is free to get on the wait list.
 Your card is charged if and when you accept the email invite to move off the wait list.

 Please note that there are no transfers to other runners and no refunds.
 If you need to cancel your registration and it’s more than 30 days prior to the race, you will receive a 50% credit toward a future Go Beyond Racing race.
 If your cancellation is 30 days or less from race day, there is no credit.
 By registering, you agree to this Cancellation Policy.

 Do you want to race but can’t afford the entry fee?
 We can help with our Trail Mix Fund.

-All racers will pick up their bib at Bennett Pass Sno Park (the starting line) race morning.
+All racers will pick up their bib at Red Barn Park race morning.
 Photo ID is REQUIRED to pick up your bib.
-There is NO parking at Bennett Pass Sno Park.
-All racers will shuttle to the start line from Red Barn Park in Parkdale.
-Racers can be dropped off at the start line, but vehicles cannot park at Bennett Pass Sno Park.
+There is NO parking at the start at Bennett Pass Sno Park, so racers will ride shuttles to the start line from Red Barn Park in Parkdale.
+Racers can be dropped off at the start line.

 We HIGHLY ENCOURAGE CARPOOLING!